 The traditional way to serve labneh is to spread it in a shallow bowl, drizzle with some extra virgin olive oil, and sprinkle some zaatar on top.
 It can be served as part of a mezze platter alongside other dips such as roasted red pepper hummus, tzatziki, pickled turnips and some warm pita bread, pita chips or lavash.
 You can also serve it as a spread for sandwiches or toast.

 This is a healthier alternative to cream cheese and can be served for breakfast with some bread, cucumber, tomatoes and walnuts.
+You can also use it instead of feta to make delicious cucumber sandwich that you can enjoy as a midday snack.

 A common way to store labneh is to roll it into small balls and preserve them in olive oil which is similar to marinated feta.
 To do so, once the labneh is ready, roll it into one inch balls.
 Place the balls on a large plate lined with a paper towel and refrigerate for 24 hours.